Andrew-Agapov/data_curious/API_data_collection_into_df_Python/readme.md

 This script connects to API of Liqpay (Privatbank), collects daily currency exchange rates and stores inside a DataFrame for the specified periods.
-Please note: the script collects weekly data from 2010 to 2022.
+Please note: the script collects weekly data from 2010 to 2022 (will take some time to pull the data, the script will show you which date is being processed now)
 You can adjust the time period and frequency in line 4 of the code (when specifying dti variable)